magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 The Remote Rendering functionality can be used in combination with Device Stream to preview and save what the user sees, however this may cause some audio feedback noise because the audio produced on the host is sent to the device and then back to the host by Device Stream.
 To prevent audio loopback noise, lower the volume of the Device Stream live preview before starting Remote Rendering.

 ## Troubleshooting

+### adb

+If you don't have adb installed, you may not be able to install the APK.
+Read the [ADB Setup](https://developer-docs.magicleap.cloud/docs/guides/developer-tools/android-debug-bridge/adb-setup/) guide.

+### Can't Install Remote Viewer

+If your system does not have an NVIDIA GPU, you can't use the remote render feature.
+Try using a VM, or a different computer.

 ### Debug Logs